About Andégo

 Scott Ludford- Language Assistant Participant Liaison

-My love for French began in high school when I was shown by my teacher that learning a new language is more than just another way to speak- it is a way to think, feel, and be.
-Since then, I am very grateful to say that I have been able to live in Paris, Bordeaux, and Annecy, where I was enrolled as a student in a French High School following a literary track.
-I continued my education at the University of Oregon studying Psychology, French, and Global Health.
-My time abroad opened my eyes to how language connects us; opening up a new world of relationships, opportunities, and understanding.
-I am beyond excited to be there as a resource in your journey and I cannot wait to see where language takes you.
+Scott's love for French began in high school when he was shown by his teacher that learning a new language is more than just another way to speak- it is a way to think, feel, and be.
+Since then, Scott says that he is very grateful to have been able to live in Paris, Bordeaux, and Annecy, where he was enrolled as a student in a French High School following a literary track.
+He continued his education at the University of Oregon studying Psychology, French, and Global Health.
+Scott's time abroad opened his eyes to how language connects us; opening up a new world of relationships, opportunities, and understanding.
+Scott is beyond excited to be there as a resource in your journey and cannot wait to see where language takes you.

 Melinda Samis